nannau/DoWnGAN/README.md

 This repo implements a Wasserstein Generative Adversarial Network with Gradient Penalty (WGAN-GP) to perform single image super resolution (SISR) to downscale climate fields.

+SISR is applied to ERA-Interim coarse input wind fields (but can be generalized to other fields) to acheive the same resolution as WRF U10 and V10 wind components.

 # Requirements
 Although not absolutely required to run this source code, a working instance of CUDA and Pytorch is required for this repo.